 Over 75,000 people were admitted to the emergency room in 2011 due to complications caused by Klonopin.

-60Kusers in rehab
+users in rehab

-There were approximately 60,000 admissions to treatment centers in 2008 for addiction to benzodiazepines such as Klonopin.
+There were approximately 60,000 admissions to treatment centers in 2008 for addiction to Benzodiazepines such as Klonopin.

-Fifteen percent of Americans have a bottle of some type of benzodiazepine in their medicine cabinet.
+Fifteen percent of Americans have a bottle of some type of Benzodiazepine in their medicine cabinet.